awhipp/evetrade/README.md

     * Revised frontend for a better user experience.
     * Improved performance and results.
     * Introducing region to region trade finding.
+    * Packaged volumes are now taken into consideration.

 ## V4.X
     * Minor performance gains due to refactoring 3-year old code.